sebfisch/haskell-regexp/README.markdown

 specification into Haskell.
 Although the ideas behind the algorithm are not new but based on proven results from theoretical computer science, there is no correctness proof for the equivalence of the Haskell implementation of the algorithm with its specification.
-It is therefore confirmed using tests.
+The equivalence is therefore confirmed by testing.

 It is difficult (and tedious) to write tests manually that cover all interesting apsects of regular expression matching.
 Therefore,